waku-org/specs/informational/req-res-reliability.md

 In case light node does not receive OK response or it times out 3 times - such service node should be replaced as part of maintenance of [pool of reliable service nodes](./req-res-reliability.md#pool-of-reliable-service-nodes).
 Right after such replace light node must create new subscription to newly connected service node as described in [Filter specification](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md).

+#### Redundant subscriptions for message loss mitigation
+To mitigate possibility of messages not being delivered by a service node - we advice to consider using multiple Filter subscriptions.
-- To decrease chances of missing messages a light node can initiate more than one subscription through Filter protocol to the same content topic to different service nodes and filter out duplicates.
+Light node can initiate two subscriptions to the same content topic but to different service nodes.
-This will increase bandwidth consumption and would depend on the information exchanged under content topic in use.

-- In case a light node goes offline while having an active subscription - it is important to do ping again right after node appears online.
-In case ping fails - re-subscribe request should be fired to a new peer.

-- While registering Filter subscriptions - it is advised to batch requests for multiple content topics into one in order to reduce amount of queries sent to a node.
+While receiving messages through two subscriptions - duplicates must be dropped by using [deterministic message hashing](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/14/message.md#deterministic-message-hashing).
+Note that such approach increase bandwidth consumption proportionally to amount of extra subscriptions established and should be used with caution.

+#### Offline recoverability
+Network state should be monitored by light node and in case it goes offline - [regular pings](./req-res-reliability.md#regular-pings) must be stopped.
+When network connection returns light node should initiate [Filter ping](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#subscriber_ping) to service nodes in use.
+In case those pings fail light node must replace service nodes following advice of [pool of reliable service nodes](./req-res-reliability.md#pool-of-reliable-service-nodes) without waiting for multiple failures.

 ## Security/Privacy Considerations